SINDHUK2003/Myntra/README.md

 3. **Set Environment Variables (Optional but recommended):**
    - Set the `JAVA_HOME` environment variable to point to the JDK installation directory.
 Add the `bin` directory to the system `PATH` variable.

+For a visual guide on the installation process, you can watch the video tutorial available on [YouTube](https://www.youtube.com/watch?v=gENqw-O2kps).

 ### Install MySQL (Latest Version)

 1. **Download MySQL:**